 Optional: Make cheesy grilled tacos with your ground turkey taco meat.

 Okay, let’s not argue over whether to call these tacos or quesadillas.
 Technically, you could call it a quesadilla, and I used the same method I used for my black bean and corn quesadillas.
-But I had these birria quesatacos in mind when making these.
+But I had these Instant Pot chicken birria quesatacos in mind.
 So, we’re rolling with cheesy tacos.
 Deal with it!

 I’ve included nutrition facts and instructions for these tacos in the recipe card below.
 While this taco meat is great in classic tacos or on its own, I’d highly encourage you to make at least a few tacos this way.